9 Important Slavic Gods and Goddesses

+Slavic gods represent balance.
 While there could be a god or goddess advocating for peace and good harvest, there may also be the harbingers of disease and death.
 This duality had a variable impact on different Slavic regions.
-Most of the norms of Slavic Mythology were showcased within an ancient document called the ‘Novgorod Chronicle’ written by early Slavic scholars.

 The Slavic Gods

 Though it would be pretty horrifying to see a winged demon emerge from a peak summoning minions to devour the world, the Slavic gods were also associated with fortune, good harvest, light, and love.
-Below, you will find a list of gods and goddesses taken straight out of an entrancing Slavic Mythology.

 The Three Main Slavic Gods

-Perun, God of Thunder
+Perun: The God of Thunder

-Perun is the God of Lightning and Thunder in Slavic mythology.
+Perun is the god of lightning and thunder in Slavic mythology.
 Though you might think that his powers were limited only to raging weather, Perun’s powers and influence stretched far beyond perception.
 His manly embodiment was a direct counter to all demons and spirits gone astray.
 Hence, he was one of the most important Slavic gods.

-Perun and his dominions
+Perun and His Dominions

 Signifying the pinnacle of power, he ruled over the living world, impacting many of its various events.
 Though thunder and war were two of Perun’s most salient characterizations, he was also said to be connected to rain, law, heavens, mountains, eagles, and weapons.
 Hence, he possessed all the attributes of a chief god.